 One of the first things a lesbian woman, or couple undergoing fertility treatment will need to do is choose a sperm donor.
 Sperm donors are classified as either “known” or “unknown” depending on the type of relationship between donor and recipient.

 Whether working with known or unknown sperm donors, the clinic follows a thorough process of preparation for women, or couples, using donated sperm.
 This process involves comprehensive medical assessment, detailed screening, consent forms and counselling of all parties involved in the donation.
-As part of the process, donated sperm is quarantined for six months, with donors rigorously tested for infectious disease both before and six months after the donation.
+As part of the process, donated sperm is quarantined for three months, with donors rigorously tested for infectious disease both before and six months after the donation.
 This lengthy process is designed to exclude any donor who does not meet all of our quality standards.

 At Rainbow Fertility if you already have a “known” donor we will be happy to work with him.
 Alternatively, we will help you find a suitable one from our available clinic-recruited donors.